Decline (song)

-"Decline" is a song by British singer and songwriter Raye featuring Nigerian singer and songwriter Mr Eazi, released 3 November 2017, as the lead single from the formers third EP, Side Tape.
+"Decline" is a song by British singer-songwriter Raye featuring Nigerian singer and songwriter Mr Eazi, released 3 November 2017, as the lead single from the formers third EP, Side Tape.
 The song samples and interpolates the 2002 single "Always on Time" by Ja Rule featuring Ashanti.

 Raye promoted "Decline" through live performances at the events, as Capital's 2018 Summertime Ball, 2018 Wireless Festival, and also Rita Ora's The Girls Tour as the supporting act.
 Its official music video premiered on 20 November 2017 on singer's official VEVO channel.